koustavchandra/gwforge/docs/source/noise.md

 noise = Gaussian
 fft-scheme = numpy
 ```
-which you can run as follows:
+Which you can run as follows:
 ```bash
 gwforge_noise --gps-start-time 1893024018 --gps-end-time 1893187858 --config-file xg.ini --output-directory data
 ```
 This will generate roughly a day's worth of data for an XG detector network at a sampling frequency of 8192Hz.
-The strain data will be a realisation of coloured Gaussian noise and the noise power spectrum are read from here:`~/.conda/envs/gwforge-test/lib/python3.9/site-packages/GWForge/ifo/noise_curves`.
-The generated strain data will be stored as `*.gwf` in the output-directory with names `{IFO}-{GPS-TIME}.gwf` with channel names `{IFO}:INJ`.
+The strain data will be a realisation of coloured Gaussian noise, and the noise power spectrum is read from here:`~/.conda/envs/gwforge-test/lib/python3.9/site-packages/GWForge/ifo/noise_curves`.
+The generated strain data will be stored as `*.gwf` in the output directory with names `{IFO}-{GPS-TIME}.gwf` with channel names `{IFO}:INJ`.

 Here is a short-cut in case you forget:
 ```bash